EliAndrewC/l7r/setting/l7r.md

 ### Entertainers

 Each county generally has an acting troupe, which usually consists of around 5-10 entertainers.
-Acting troupes usually contains not only actors but also other entertainers such as jugglers and musicians, who might perform acts before/during/after plays and skits or be incorporated into larger performances.
+Acting troupes usually contain not only actors but also other entertainers such as jugglers and musicians, who might perform acts before/during/after plays and skits or be incorporated into larger performances.

 Approximately once per week, the town in the center of the county will have a "market day", when farmers throughout the county come to town to buy, sell, and barter.
 Acting troupes usually make most of their money on market day, though they will frequently travel through the village districts of the county during the rest of the week to perform.